Vijayscala/interview-questions-1/roles/front/README.md

 #### General Questions:

-* What did you learn yesterday/this week?
 * What excites or interests you about coding?
-* What is a recent technical challenge you experienced and how did you solve it?
-* What UI, Security, Performance, SEO, Maintainability or Technology considerations do you make while building a web application or site?
-* Talk about your preferred development environment.
-* Which version control systems are you familiar with?
-* Can you describe your workflow when you create a web page?
 * If you have 5 different stylesheets, how would you best integrate them into the site?
 * Can you describe the difference between progressive enhancement and graceful degradation?
 * How would you optimize a website's assets/resources?